whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/examples/klim2019_tdp43kd/inputs/input_manifest.md

 ### Strategy note
 This example uses the White Lab preferred default strategy of raw gene counts together with transcript lengths for downstream `nf-core/differentialabundance` analysis.

 ---

+## Initial downstream comparison

+### Initial contrast
+`control_scramble` vs `tdp43kd`

+### Initial analysis subset
+The first validation run is intended to compare the six scramble-control samples against the six TDP-43 knockdown samples.

+### Additional sample groups present in the archived study
+- `control_none`
+- `control_fluorescent`

+These groups are retained in the metadata for completeness and future use, but are not part of the initial downstream validation contrast.

+---